 4. Tear/break foods apart with your hands.

 Foods that work for cutting, like lettuce, also tear really well.
 You could even have your little one rip up lettuce to help make a salad for dinner as their food play.
-Cheeses slices also offer a nice opportunity to rip a food apart.
+Cheese slices also offer a nice opportunity to rip a food apart.
 Bread slices tear nicely, too and bready foods like muffins, cookies or scones break apart and offer great opportunities for exploration.
 Most importantly, when we break foods apart we’re using both hands, fully feeling, exploring and learning about the food.

 5. Make shapes with cookie cutters.